 If you worked part-time before 1 April 2014, your membership is reduced accordingly.
-For example, if you worked 17.5 hours per week and the full time equivalent hours for the job were 35 hours per week, your membership will be reduced by 17.50/35.00, which is half.
-We use your full-time equivalent pay to calculate your benefits.
+For example, if you worked 17.5 hours per week and the full time hours for the job were 35 hours per week, your membership will be reduced by 17.5/35, which is half.
+We use your full-time equivalent pay to work out your benefits.

-The following example shows how LGPS benefits are calculated for a member:
+The following example shows how LGPS benefits are worked out for a member:

-- retiring at normal pension age on 31 March 2019

-- with 39 years of LGPS membership

-- whose final pay is £22,000

-who has built up a pension account since 1 April 2014 as shown in the table.
+- retiring at normal pension age on 31 March 2026 - with 30 years of LGPS membership - whose final pay is £43,000 - who has built up a pension account since 1 April 2014 as shown in the table.